okuhlen/mediguru-data-extraction/readme.md

 This readme provides a detailed explanation of the files contained in the project, and the configurations a developer might need to go through.
 Please read this document carefully before trying to run the console app as is.
 In short, you will be required to add some code of your own which handles storage of the extracted data.

+Before getting started, please ensure you have .NET 8.0 installed.
+To download and install .NET 8.0, please visit the [Microsoft .NET site](https://dotnet.microsoft.com/en-us/download).
+You may use any IDE of your liking, that supports .NET projects (I used JetBrains Rider).
 ## Step 1: Download the Required Files
 Before getting started, there are a collection of files you will need to download and include with this app.
 The source files are not included in this version of the project, due to the lack of clarity surrounding the licensing under which the files are released.
 The healthcare providers do mention the files are for healthcare providers, but not explicitly state restrictions.
 As such, I can only provide links as to where the source files can be downloaded.
 To get started, please download the source files from these healthcare providers: